 Most recently, we've been getting a ton of questions about the various legal and administrative paperwork processes in New York that many trans people need to do.
 With the booklet linked above and this webpage what we wanted to create is one place where all of that information was gathered together for ease of use and say, “here, jump in lovely trans person, go to whatever page and process you’d like to and get the information you need!”
 We’re especially excited to be working with the Ithaca College Center for LGBT Education, Outreach, and Services on this project.

 We know information changes so we’ll be watching that closely and updating frequently; let us know if you find something we missed or could add to make it easier.
-Email us at [email protected] or send us a message at outforhealth.tumblr.com, our blog is called QueerTips.
+Email us at [email protected] or send us a message at our Tumblr blog QueerTips (outforhealth.tumblr.com).Check It Out

 As promised, here are the links to templates for the various letters a trans person may need to use to navigate name and gender marker changes in New York (State, not City, the process is different in the City.)
 We're especially pleased to share these templates as they have been tested and successfully used by members of our Transgender Advisory Committee which is comprised of local patients in our transgender services program.